 With a larger infestation, use a spray bottle to spray the affected area.

-It’s worth noting that you can also kill larger individual garden pests such as cockroaches and water bugs by using a spray bottle with a stream spray (or a squirt gun) to apply a large dose all at once.
+You can also kill larger individual garden pests such as cockroaches and water bugs by using a spray bottle with a stream spray (or a squirt gun) to apply a large dose all at once.

 Natural Pesticides Work Because They Are Powerful!